zenite-docs/zenite-docs.github.io/endpoints/response.md

 ]
 ```

-If the query returned any rows, the result array will contain an object with fields "rows" and "code".
+If the query returned any rows, the result array will contain an object with fields `rows` and `code`.

-The "rows" field is an array containing column values (per row), and the "code" field indicates if the query returned an error (if the query returned any results, the code will be 0).
+The `rows` field is an array containing column values (per row), and the `code` field indicates if the query returned an error (if the query returned any results, the code will be 0).

 ### Non-row or error results
 ```json